Overview of Kawai ES100

 - A rest for musical inscriptions

 Features of ES-100

-Optional accessories: Kawai also offer an optional three pedal functionality along with a HML-1 stand to match with the style of your furniture with this piano.
+Kawai also offers an optional three-pedal functionality along with a HTL-1 stand to match with the style of your furniture with this piano.
 As compared to the stands provided by its competitors HML-1 is a bit expensive.
 This hike in the price of optional items is due to the quality of its materials, 3 pedals made of metal and its elegant finish.

-F-10H damper pedal: Kawai has also included a F-10H damper pedal as one of the main features of this digital piano.
-It is a heavy duty and extremely solid piano style pedal which allows you to use if for half pedal functionality while playing this piano.
-It is provided separately so you will have to pay $80 additionally while buying it. such damper pad is not provided at this price by any other manufacturer of digital piano.
+Kawai has also included an F-10H damper pedal as one of the main features of this digital piano.
+It is a heavy duty and extremely solid piano style pedal which allows you to use it for half pedal functionality while playing this piano.
+It is provided separately so you will have to pay $80 additionally while buying it. sucha damper pad is not provided at this price by any other manufacturer of the digital piano.

 Lightweight chassis: The chassis of Kawai ES10 is really lightweight as it weighs only 33 pounds for handling it easily.
-But despite its light weight this piano is also provided with a graded hammer action keyboard and an excellent AHA IV-F to stimulate the feeling of playing a really grand piano as hammer under each of the 88 keys is used to play it.
+But despite its light weight, this piano is also provided with a graded hammer action keyboard and an excellent AHA IV-F to stimulate the feeling of playing a real grand piano as hammer under each of the 88 keys is used to play it.